The following resources provides schools with tips for supporting students, families, and staff members who are impacted by the war in Ukraine.

 Students with ties to Russia

-Students and families with ties to Russia may also be anxious and distressed about the conflict and its impacts.
+Students and families with ties to Russia may also be anxious and distressed about the war and its impacts families.
 In addition, students may be experiencing bullying or other expressions of hostility in the school or community.
 These hostilities may also be directed towards Russian-speaking individuals from other nations.

 As noted above: